 - General medical conditions affecting behavior and cognition

-- Learning disability/attention deficit disorder
+- Learning disabilities and attention-deficit/hyperactivity disorder

 The Division of Psychology is staffed by a team of psychometrists who are available to assist fellows who have demonstrated competence in test administration and scoring.
 All cases are supervised by a licensed psychologist.
-Consultation is also readily available with specialists in neurology, psychiatry, sleep disorders, neuroradiology, neurosurgery, and neuropathology.
+Consultation is also readily available with specialists in neurology, psychiatry, sleep disorders, neuroradiology, neurosurgery and neuropathology.

 Off-site rotations (optional)

 Clinical neuropsychology fellows have the opportunity to spend one month training with the neuropsychology faculty at Mayo Clinic's campus in Rochester, Minnesota, or campuses in Phoenix and Scottsdale, Arizona.
 This off-site rotation is available to provide additional training opportunities commensurate with the individual training goals of the fellow.

 Mayo Clinic funds the authorized costs of travel, housing and auto rental fees associated with this rotation.

 Clinical conferences, seminars, small discussion groups, research center meetings and one-on-one instruction are all integral parts of the Clinical Neuropsychology Fellowship.